 The procedure is typically performed under general anesthesia and would take several hours to complete.

 After the surgery, you will be taken to a recovery room to be monitored until you are awake and alert.
 You may experience some pain and discomfort, which can be managed with pain medication prescribed by your surgeon.

-Potential Risks & Complications & Common Problems After Breast Reduction Surgery
+Common Problems After Breast Reduction Surgery

-Recovery time after breast reduction surgery varies depending on the individual and the complexity of the procedure.
+Common problems after breast reduction surgery are usually manageable.
+Also, recovery time after breast reduction surgery varies depending on the individual and the complexity of the procedure.